kerolloz/03-CS-Second-Term/Simulation.md

 <!-- place image in slide 8 -->

+Simulation
-* **Simulation:** is the imitation of the operation of real- world process or system over time.
+: is the imitation of the operation of real- world process or system over time.

 * A model construct a conceptual framework that describes a system.
 * Simulations involve designing a model of a system and carrying out experiments on it as it progresses through time.

 ## Goal of modeling and simulation:

 * A model can be used to investigate a wide verity of “what if” questions about real-world system.
 * Simulation can be used as:
   - Analysis tool for predicating the effect of changes.
   - Design tool to predicate the performance of new system.
 * It is better to do simulation before implementation.

 ## Reason for using a model: